 Combined ticket to Montserrat with a range of benefits: Barcelona metro ticket, return train to Monistrol de Montserrat from Playa Espanya, cable car, unlimited funicular at Santa Cova, audiovisual Gallery admission, museum admission and Catalan lunch.
 Click here to check pricing.

 Similar option without lunch: Click here to check pricing.

-From Barcelona: Montserrat Half-Day Trip by Train
+From Barcelona: Montserrat Half-Day Trip

 A small group walking tour (up to 8 people) with local guide and private transport hotel pick-up and drop off to the train, includes Monastery and Holy Cave visit, along with Children’s Choir.
 Click here to check pricing.